haddocking/haddocking.github.io/education/HADDOCK24/HADDOCK24-protein-DNA-advanced/index.md

 </figure>

 <a class="prompt prompt-attention">
 In a normal HADDOCK setup, you will have to prepare PDB input structures and Ambiguous Interaction Restraints before starting the docking using the webserver.
-In this tutorial you will first start the docking, allowing HADDOCK computing machines (HPC or GRID) to finish your job before the end of the tutorial, before starting the input file preparation parts.
+In this tutorial you will first start the docking, allowing HADDOCK computing ressources (HPC or GRID) to finish your job before starting analysis of the first docking run.
+In between, we will see how the provided input files were prepared and generated.
 </a>

 ### Using this tutorial

 You should be able to go through this tutorial in about 4 hours.
 Basic knowledge on the principles and use of HADDOCK is useful but not required.
-We will be using the HADDOCK 2.4 webserver [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/) to perform the docking and the standalone version of HADDOCK to perform the analysis of the results.
+We will be using the HADDOCK 2.4 webserver [https://wenmr.science.uu.nl/haddock2.4/](https://wenmr.science.uu.nl/haddock2.4/) to perform the docking, while the analysis of the results will be performed by dedicated set of scripts as well as *3D-DART*.

 #### Tutorial data set